michaelpatrickpurcell/prophecy/README.md

 During the game additional Aspects can be Attached to a Character and existing Aspects can be modified to reflect how a Character changes in response to the events that occur as the Players [Tell the Story](#tell-the-story).

 ### Write an Outline
-During this Phase, the Players will write an _Outline_ that describes how their Characters will try to prevent the prophesied catastrophe.
+During this phase, the Players will write an _Outline_ that describes how their Characters will try to prevent the prophesied catastrophe.
 The Outline describes a collection of Scenes that are arranged in a hierarchical tree-like structure.

 To Write the Outline, the Players will first Sketch a Scene called the _Finale_.